milahu/hocr-editor-qt/doc/ai-prompt.md

 ---

 ok, now i need a way to save the new hocr file. add a menubar with "file > save"

+---

+ok, now  when i edit a hocr file (change text or bbox) and save the file, there is no change in the file contents